JanMuench/Tutorial_Patch-clamp_data/README.md

 	were measured from one patch.
 For optimal caluclation efficiency, 10 time traces require 20 CPUs (activation and decay).
 40 CPU to apply cross validaton times 4 for 4 independent sample chains.

+	4. The output of samples as we used them in the publication.
+	4.1 The csv file “rate_matrix_params” saves the samples of the posterior of the rate matrix.
+Simply analysing them means that we marginalized all other parameters out.
+Note that the dwell times are on a scaled log space 	thus one has to multiply them by a scaling factor for the actual log space.
+	4.2 The single-channel current samples are saved in an numpy array “i_single.npy”.
+	4.3 The samples of the variance parameter are saved in the numpy array 	file “measurement_sigma.npy”.
+	4.4 The samples of the open-channel variance parameter are saved in the numpy array file “open_variance.npy”.
+	4.5 The samples of the “Ion channels per time trace parameter” are saved in the numpy array file “N_traces.npy”.

+	5. To adapt the kinetic scheme one needs to change a few things within KF.txt  which are the observation model matrix H and the functions related to the kinetic scheme.
+Then “KF.txt” needs to be recompiled:
+	5.1.
+The row vector “conduc_state” needs to  be changed to the desired signal model.
+It represents the matrix H of the 	article which generates the mean signal for a given ensemble state.
+If more than  two conducting classes (non-conducting and conducting) are modeled, additional single-channel current parameters need to be defined in the parameters block.

+	5.2 The function “multiply_ligandconc_CCCO” needs to be adapted.
+That function takes the parameters from the parameters block and computes 		the rates of the rate matrix.
+They are then passed to the “assign_param_to_rate_matrix_CCCO” function.
+Note that this example 					code has four dwell times as parameters and two ratios from them the six 					rates are constructed.
+We recommend to use a log uniform prior for the 					dwell time and a beta distribution or rather a Dirichlet distribution for the 				probabilities which transition is taken.
+5.3 The function “assign_param_to_rate_matrix_CCCO” assigns rates to 	the off diagonal elements.
+Note that a closed first order Markov system requires that each diagonal element is the negative sum of its column.
+That property is enforced in function “assign_diagonal_elements”.
+Note that this is redundant as we start in the 	parameters block with the dwell times as parameters.
+But we could have chosen a different parametrization to begin with.
+We argue in the paper to use this parametrisation in order to use a Jeffreys prior but there a couple of other options.
+			5.4 The mean observation needs to be changed in line 806 5.5 If the amount of open-channel states with differing open-channel noise 				variances for each state needs to be calculated,  the function 						“calc_sigma_and_mean” must be adapted

+Although we recommend to have the dwell times (diagonal elements of the rate matrix) as parameters, we recalculate them which is reminiscent of former parameterizations.

+Note, that PyStan 3 is not downward compatible.
+Thus, using PyStan 3 requires some minor changes to the compiling sampling and saving of the samples.
+To visualize and analyze a posterior/draw from the posterior, we recommend the package Corner.py.
+To implement a posterior post processing and diagnosis in a Bayesian workflow, we highly recommend  using the Arviz package.

+Note, that in the first KF analysis round we do not report the derived quantities such as mean signal and covariance for a given time.
+We discussed in the Appendix of the paper that this would expand the total runtime of the program by roughly two orders of magnitude.
+To show the posterior of the mean signal and the posterior of the variance, we suggest to use a subset of the posterior samples and feed it to the KF to do the filtering.
+It requires minimal changes to the KF code.

+The data used for the posterior is “data_start.npy” and “data_dec.npy”.
+The suffix “hold” means that this would be the data used as a hold-out data set if one would do cross validation.